JerichoTorrent/TorrentWeb/README.md

 Create a file in root called `.env` and edit it.
 Input the following:

 ```
-# Server config, I know this doesn't make sense but the port is necessary for anything backend related so just bear with me
+# Server config.
+Port is usually the default React/node.js port and the frontend URL is *usually* the same as your backend.
 PORT=3000
 FRONTEND_URL=